Scanbot SDK has been acquired by Apryse! Learn more

 Key features and benefits

-One of html5-qrcode’s key benefits is that it is unaffected by the size and position of the barcode, since it works with a barcode locator that searches for barcode-like patterns in images.
-This brings with it a flexible bounding box that changes size and position based on the barcode, not the other way around.
+One of html5-qrcode’s advantages is that it is agnostic to the size and position of the barcode, since it includes a barcode locator that searches for barcode-like patterns in images.
+This lets it use a flexible bounding box that changes size and position based on the barcode, rather than relying on a fixed finder frame.

 Supported barcodes

-html5-qrcode is capable of scanning both common 2D codes, such as QR Code and Data Matrix, as well as many common 1D barcodes, like UPC and EAN variants.
+html5-qrcode is capable of scanning both common 2D codes, such as QR Code and Data Matrix, many common 1D barcodes, like UPC and EAN variants.

 Limitations